nafeesahyounis/data-centric-dev-project/README.md

 - Additional users can also add ratings to this, like most conventional sites, and so you can see how many people rated it where, and this can be filtered on the search page.

+* Pricing filter

+- I'd like the site to cater to travellers on a budget, so in future I will add a pricing field and a sort filter that will filter by price.

 * Carousel/Top places

 - Building on the rating system, I would like to create a carousel that takes the top rated places and displays them on the homepage.